You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 E-mycin E is a drug marketed by Pharmacia And Upjohn and is included in one NDA.

 The generic ingredient in E-MYCIN E is erythromycin ethylsuccinate.
 There are one hundred and three drug master file entries for this compound.
-Nine suppliers are listed for this compound.
+Eight suppliers are listed for this compound.
 Additional details are available on the erythromycin ethylsuccinate profile page.

 AI Deep Research